dibyendumajumdar/ravi/readthedocs/lua-introduction.rst

   t[2] = 10 -- goes into array
   t[100] = 1 -- goes into hash table as not consecutive
   t.name = 'Ravi' -- goes into hash tabe
-                  -- t.name is syntacti sugar for t['name']
+                  -- t.name is syntactic sugar for t['name']

 To iterate over array values you can write::